Fibroadenoma: Diagnosis

 A fibroadenoma is usually diagnosed through clinical examination, ultrasound or mammography, and often a biopsy sample of the lump.
 Suspicious findings on imaging may result in a person needing a biopsy in order to gain a definitive diagnosis.
-There are three types of biopsies: Fine-needle aspiration, core-needle biopsy and surgical biopsy.
+There are three types of biopsies: fine-needle aspiration, core-needle biopsy and surgical biopsy.
 The method of biopsy depends on the appearance, size and location of the breast mass.

 Treatment

-Fibroadenomas can be expected to shrink naturally and so, most are simply monitored.
+Fibroadenomas can be expected to shrink naturally, so most are simply monitored.
 Monitoring fibroadenomas involves regular check-ups to make sure that the breast mass is not growing and is not potentially cancerous.
 Check-ups involve physical examinations performed every 3–6 months and optional diagnostic imaging performed every 6–12 months for 1–2 years.
 Generally, surgery is only recommended if the fibroadenoma gets larger or causes increased symptoms.
 They are removed with a small margin of normal breast tissue if the preoperative clinical investigations are suggestive of the necessity of this procedure.
 A small amount of normal tissue must be removed in case the lesion turns out to be a phyllodes tumour on microscopic examination.

 Because needle biopsy is often a reliable diagnostic investigation, some doctors may decide not to operate to remove the lesion, and instead opt for clinical follow-up to observe the lesion over time using clinical examination and mammography to determine the rate of growth, if any, of the lesion.
 A growth rate of less than sixteen percent per month in women under fifty years of age, and a growth rate of less than thirteen percent per month in women over fifty years of age have been published as safe growth rates for continued non-operative treatment and clinical observation.

 Some fibroadenomas respond to treatment with ormeloxifene.

 Fibroadenomas have not been shown to recur following complete excision or transform into phyllodes tumours following partial or incomplete excision.

-Non-invasive Surgical Interventions
+Non-invasive surgical interventions

 There are several non-invasive options for the treatment of fibroadenomas, including percutaneous radiofrequency ablation (RFA), cryoablation, and percutaneous microwave ablation.
 With the use of advanced medical imaging, these procedures do not require invasive surgery and have the potential for enhanced cosmetic results compared with conventional surgery.